Bunkit18/Battleships-Project-3-Python/README.md

     * Given Invalid inputs: numbers outside of accepted range

-    * Tested in my local terminal and the Code Institute Heroku Terminal
+    * Tested in my local terminal and the Heroku Terminal

+    * Had my partner use and test the program.

 * ## Bugs